How To Tell if Someone Else is Using your Snapchat Account

 - If your password has already been changed, use the Forgot Password link and change it

 Once you have changed your password to something complicated but memorable or used your password manager to come up with something good, go ahead and enable two-factor authentication.
-This will add either a Google Authenticator step or SMS verification to the login process.
+This will add either an Authenticator App step or SMS verification to the login process.
 From now on, when you log in you will have to enter a code from the app or SMS message.
 It is an extra step but means it is almost impossible for a hacker to access your account if they don’t have your phone.

 Here are some general recommendations to keep your Snapchat and other social media accounts more secure: